Cologne Cathedral Seal: The Seal as a Memorial

-Following the end of the war, the none of the successive Master Builders had intended to leave the seal exposed for the duration of their tenure.
+Following the end of the war, none of the successive Master Builders had intended to leave the seal exposed for the duration of their tenure.
 Nevertheless, it was not until the mid-1990s that serious efforts to cover the seal with cut stone cladding were made.
 Due to the placing of the entire Cologne Cathedral under monument protection in 1985, the cathedral chapter had to submit a formal application to the local authorities to work on the seal, despite it not being part of the initial construction.
 With the seal becoming an intrinsic part of the overall construction of the cathedral for many locals, discussions were prompted as to whether the seal should be retained as a memorial to the Second World War.
 Nevertheless, under pressure from the cathedral, local authorities made the decision to go ahead with the repairs, which were purely aesthetic and were not required structurally.
 In later interviews, Master Builder Peter Füssenich stated that "it would not have harmed the cathedral if the seal had remained in its original form.
 It was a trace of history".

 Covering

 The works to cover the seal took nearly ten years, from 1995–2005, with Fussenich stating that "covering the seal took as much effort as building an entire village church".
 Sandstone from Oberkirchen was chosen for the repairs, as it was the same type as was used for the initial construction of the tower.
 Stonemasons at the Cathedral Workshop chiselled 250 tonnes of stone into 823 blocks, with 124 of these being elaborate sculptural finials, pinnacles, and capitals.
 Stonemasons Willi Bauer and Steinmetz Marcus Schroer created these structures, as well as floral decorative pieces, based on modern designs, rather than from historical plans.
-The plants depicted include clover, thistle, hops, bouganvillea, and black-eyed susanne, and are the most recent pieces on stoneworking at the cathedral.
-In addition to these, the figures of Saints Cordula, Christophorus, Katharina, and Nikolaus were all recreated from 18th century plaster models by Peter Fuchs.
+The plants depicted include clover, thistle, hops, bougainvillea, and black-eyed susan, and are the most recent pieces of stonework completed at the cathedral.
+In addition to these, the figures of Saints Cordula, Christopher, Catharine of Alexandria, and Nicholas were all recreated from 18th century plaster models by Peter Fuchs.

 The stones began to be moved into place in March 2004, and work was complete by August 2005.